charlieegan3/immich-manager/README.md

 # immich-manager

-A CLI tool for managing [Immich](https://immich.app/) albums through a plan-based approach.
-Generate plans for album operations, review them, and then apply or revert changes safely.
+A CLI tool for managing [Immich](https://immich.app/) using its API.
+The tool is designed to help automate some of the tasks I have needed in migrating to Immich.
+The tool primarily focuses on managing albums and their contents, allowing you to use a plan-based approach.
+"Smart" albums are used to expose a complete list of all shared photos with another user on the instance.

 ## Overview